Some cities have pizza joints or coffee shops on every corner. Vancouver has sushi restaurants.

-Location: 70-200 Granville Street, Granville Square (Canada Place Way and Howe Street) Vancouver, BC Canada V6C 1S4
+Address: 70-200 Granville Street, Granville Square (Canada Place Way and Howe Street), Vancouver, BC Canada V6C 1S4

 Since Vancouver has so many great established sushi spots, most people have their go-to spots.
 This tends to make it difficult for newcomers to sway or impress locals.
 Not the case for Tom Sushi.